-6.3.2.10.3.4 Kill (mandatory)
+6.3.2.11.3.4 Kill (mandatory)

-Interrogators and Tags shall implement the Kill command shown in Table 6.34.
+Interrogators and Tags shall implement the Kill command shown in Table 6.37 and Table 6.38.
 Kill allows an Interrogator to permanently disable a Tag.
+Kill also allows an Interrogator to recommission recommissionable Tags.